bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "Mathematical Analysis, Vols 1 to 5" by Giaquinta, Modica.
 * "Calculus of Variations, Vols 1 and 2" by Giaquinta, Hildebrandt.
 * "Differential Geometry and Lie Groups, Vols 1 and 2" by Gallier, Quaintance.
 * "Stochastic Models, Information Theory, and Lie Groups, Vols 1 and 2" by Chirikjian.
+* "Convex analysis and minimization algorithms, Vols 1 and 2" by Hiriart-Urruty, Lemarechal.